-The International Telecommunications Practice has advised both U.S. and overseas providers on market entry strategies, both in the regulated, licensed world of traditional communications services, and the more evolving, less clarified environment of Internet services.
-Our team has advised a leading provider of Voice over Internet Protocol (VoIP) on the entry rules in 100 countries and represented it in preparations for the World Telecom Policy Forum at the International Telecommunication Union.
-The team has also advised clients on the issues associated with the acquisition of wireless licenses in a number of foreign jurisdictions.
+The International Telecommunications Practice has advised both U.S. and overseas providers on market entry strategies, in both the regulated, licensed world of traditional communications services and the more evolving, less clarified environment of Internet services.
+Our Team has advised a leading provider of Voice over Internet Protocol (VoIP) on the entry rules in 100 countries and represented it in preparations for the World Telecom Policy Forum at the ITU.
+The Team has also advised clients on the issues associated with the acquisition of wireless licenses in a number of foreign jurisdictions.
 We have additionally advised clients, such as manufacturers of software or communications equipment, on the rules governing export.
-In addition, the team has counseled importers of such products into the United States.
+In addition, the Team has counseled importers of such products into the United States.

 Monitoring Policy Developments

 The International Telecommunications Practice stays on top of policy developments with global implications for a broad group of telecom and Internet service and product providers.
-The team has experience with efforts now under way at the FCC and in Congress to enhance Homeland Security, and we counseled the world’s largest communications firms and Internet service providers concerning privacy and security challenges following the attacks on September 11, 2001.
+The Team has experience with efforts now underway at the FCC, the Administration, and in Congress to enhance homeland security, and we counseled the world’s largest communications firms and Internet service providers concerning privacy and security challenges following the attacks on September 11, 2001.

-The firm has been actively following developments with the Council of Europe’s Cybercrime Convention — which the United States, Japan, Canada and South Africa have signed as Observers — and security developments in the Organization for Economic Cooperation and Development.
-International Telecommunications group members have participated in a number of industry and U.S. government interagency meetings on the development of international policy on network security, regulation, trade liberalization and competition policy.
-As noted above, members of the group chair or are active in FCC and U.S. State Department advisory committees on international communications policy issues.
-Through such involvement, and from its years of government experience, the Wiley Rein team keeps its clients regularly apprised of developments that may impact their business operations and cost of regulatory compliance.
+The firm has been actively following developments with the Convention on Cybercrime of the Council of Europe—which the United States, Japan, Canada, and South Africa have signed as Observers—and security developments in the OECD.
+International Telecommunications Group members have participated in a number of industry and U.S. government interagency meetings on the development of international policy on network security, regulation, trade liberalization, and competition policy.
+As noted above, members of the Group chair or are active in FCC and U.S. Department of State advisory committees on international communications policy issues.
+Through such involvement, and from its years of government experience, the Wiley Rein Team keeps its clients regularly apprised of developments that may impact their business operations and cost of regulatory compliance.

 National Security Experience

 Wiley Rein attorneys have extensive experience assisting parties with foreign acquisitions of domestic communications facilities, which are subject to prior FCC approval.
-The Departments of Justice (DOJ) and Homeland Security (DHS) and the Federal Bureau of Investigations (FBI), commonly known as “Team Telecom,” typically intervene in the FCC review to ensure that foreign investment in U.S. telecommunications assets does not impair U.S. law enforcement, national security or infrastructure protection interests.
+The U.S. Departments of Justice (DOJ) and Homeland Security (DHS) and the Federal Bureau of Investigation (FBI), commonly known as “Team Telecom,” typically intervene in the FCC review to ensure that foreign investment in U.S. telecommunications assets does not impair U.S. law enforcement, national security, or infrastructure protection interests.

-DHS’s focus on infrastructure protection has drastically increased the scope of the National Security Agency (NSA) that the DOJ, FBI and DHS have negotiated.
-Wiley Rein regularly represents parties to foreign acquisitions before the FCC and in their negotiations with the DOJ, FBI and DHS.
+DHS’s focus on infrastructure protection has drastically increased the scope of the National Security Agreements (NSA) that the DOJ, FBI, and DHS have negotiated.
+Wiley Rein regularly represents parties to foreign acquisitions before the FCC and in their negotiations with the DOJ, FBI, and DHS.

-Wiley Rein attorneys and consultants have served in nearly every CFIUS department, including the U.S. Departments of Treasury, Homeland Security, Justice, Defense, State and Commerce, as well as on the National Security Council.
+Wiley Rein attorneys and consultants have served in nearly every CFIUS department, including the U.S. Departments of Treasury, Homeland Security, Justice, Defense, State, and Commerce, as well as on the National Security Council (NSC).
 The firm has longstanding relationships with members of Congress and Executive branch officials, and we have worked directly with congressional committee staff and members of Congress to review and explain potentially sensitive transactions.